zackmdavis/Less_Wrong_Drafts/said_scrap.md

 > I think Said is a huge outlier in how much he was contemptuous of any attempts to moderate him, so it might just be less of an issue in the future.

+This is a cartoonish misunderstanding of the concept of _contempt of court_.
+It's a term of art that refers to behavior that interferes with judicial proceedings, not literally feeling the emotion of contempt towards the court.
+It's certainly not about protecting judges' _morale_, such that they don't quit their jobs!

+The fact that "contempt" in the judicial sense is not about judges' or perpetrators' feelings is immediately clear from a cursory examination of famous "contempt" cases.
+In [_United States v.
+Shipp_](https://en.wikipedia.org/wiki/United_States_v._Shipp) (1906), a local sheriff was found guilty of contempt of court for allowing a lynch mob to murder a death row prisoner despite a court order granting an appeal.
+In [_Miller v.
+Davis_](https://en.wikipedia.org/wiki/Miller_v._Davis) (2015), a county clerk was found guilty of contempt for refusing to issue same-sex marriage licenses.
+In [_Illinois v.
+Allen_](https://supreme.justia.com/cases/federal/us/397/337/) (1970), a defendant was found guilty of contempt for persistently interrupting proceedings, threatening the judge and declaring, "There is going to be no proceeding.
+I'm going to start talking and I'm going to keep on talking all through the trial"—the point was that he was actively disrupting the trial, not merely "being a dick" in the judge's subjective opinion.

+The analogy to forum moderation is straightforward: a user who actively defies clear moderator orders would be guilty of contempt in the judicial sense, but Achmiz clearly hasn't done any such thing: indeed, Habryka reports that he ["decided to not actually check the 'ban' flag on Said's account, on account of trusting him to not post and vote under his account"](https://www.lesswrong.com/posts/98sCTsGJZ77WgQ6nE/banning-said-achmiz-and-broader-thoughts-on-moderation?commentId=oRwaJ4GwXAnvrmGgw)!
+(If technical limitations prevented a software-imposed ban, posting and voting in defiance of moderator orders _would_ be contempt, and Habryka trusts Achmiz not to do that.)

+## Leadership Is for Coordinating Action, Not Public Discourse

+[TODO— what's with the praise
+public forums are different than companies; the need for a coordinating leader is much weaker "but you need moderators or you'll have chaos" fails because I'm NOT AT ALL objecting to the slop; I'm specifically objecting to the ban of Said Achmiz, who Gets It (and old timers ZMD and Wei Dai can tell that he gets it)
+Habryka's bitchy comment was strawmanning me on this point Maybe Eliezer just got this one wrong?!
+"citizenship" in previous mod discussions
+]

+### On Adverse Inference

+Vaniver writes:

+> I think we should keep as a live hypothesis "this person finds Said's comments annoying because they are directing attention at the hole in their argument."
+As someone who likes finding the hole in their argument and then developing the argument further, this never annoyed me.
+But this isn't the only hypothesis and I think often Said or Zack acted as tho it was.

+I agree that it's not the only hypothesis, because [there's](https://www.readthesequences.com/Infinite-Certainty) [never](https://www.readthesequences.com/Zero-And-One-Are-Not-Probabilities) only one hypothesis, but the uncertainty is compatible with acting as if it were the dominant hypothesis.
+Decision theory admits no "presumption of innocence": if there's an 80% probability an author is trying to conceal holes in their argument, it makes sense for readers to be suspicious of that author's honesty even though 80% is not 100%—

+particularly given that resolving the uncert

+dishonesty

+Consider that the justice system has a concept called [_adverse inference_](https://en.wikipedia.org/wiki/Adverse_inference).
+If the plantiff in a court case wants to cite a document that turns out to have been shredded by the defendant, the judge can instruct the jury to assume that the document was unfavorable to the defendant's case.

+Is that unfair?
+The document could have been shredded for any number of perfectly innocent reasons!

+Well, it _could_ have.
+But—really?
+In Bayesian terms, the probability of the document being shredded given that it hurts the defendant's case is reasonably high, but the probability of the document being shredded given that it doesn't affect the defendant's case is low.
+Why destroy that _particular_ document?

+A similar skepticism applies to censorship of criticism.

+Why not just downvote it and let it sit largely unheeded by readers at the bottom of the page—unless you're worried that readers _will_ heed it?
+The phrasing of Vaniver's comment seems to suggest that at some level, this is also his model: he writes, "As someone who _likes_ finding the hole in their argument and then developing the argument further, this never annoyed me," attributing his lack of annoyance to his wanting to find the holes.